muniworth/fp-onboarding/FunctionalProgramming/README.md

 (pronounced "ap") that performs function application "inside" the applicative functor.

-We can implement `Applicative` for `Validation e`, but only for types `e` equipped with a semigroup structure, because we need some way of combining
+We can implement `Applicative` for `Validation e`, but only for semigroups `e`, because we need some way of combining errors:
-errors:
 ```Haskell
 instance Semigroup e => Applicative (Validation e) where
     pure = Success